Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 Jewelry usually consisted of art deco pieces, especially dangling earrings and long necklaces or many layers of beaded necklaces.
 Pins, rings, and brooches came into style.
 Horn-rimmed glasses were also popular.

+Dark eyes, especially Kohl-rimmed, were the style and blush came into vogue now that it was no longer a messy application process, as well as pale blue eye shadow in the evening and plucked eyebrows.
 Originally, pale skin was considered most attractive.
 However, tanned skin became increasingly popular when Coco Chanel donned a tan after spending too much time in the sun on holiday – it suggested a life of leisure, without the onerous need to work.
 Women wanted to look fit, sporty, and, above all, healthy.

 The New Woman was pushing the boundaries of gender identity, representing sexual and economic freedom.
 She cut her hair short and took to loose-fitting clothing and low cut dresses.
 No longer restrained by a tight waist and long trailing skirts and the need for a man’s help at every turn, the modern woman of the 1920s was an independent thinker, who no longer followed the ordinances of those before her.